New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: Introduction

 Perturbative calculations are carried out with the help of computer algebra.
 The available computing resources dictate which higher-order calculations can be done.
 Almost all perturbative higher-order calculations rely on a few basic algorithms for Feynman integral reduction and the computation of master integrals.
 These algorithms require significant computing resources in the form of memory and CPU time and are therefore often the bottleneck.
 Improving the efficiency of these basic algorithms will have a direct impact on the higher-order calculations which can be done.

 Feynman integral reduction is one of the basic algorithms.
 Integration-by-parts identities~\cite{Tkachov:1981wb,Chetyrkin:1981qh} allow us to express a Feynman integral from a (large) set of Feynman integrals as a linear combination of Feynman integrals from a smaller set.
 The Feynman integrals in the smaller set are called master integrals and we may think of the master integrals as a basis of an (abstract) vector space.
 The linear system of integration-by-parts identities is usually solved with the Laporta algorithm \cite{Laporta:2000dsw}.
 The Laporta algorithm is based on Gau{\ss} elimination in combination with an order relation.
 The order relation defines which of two Feynman integrals is considered more complicated.
 In each linear equation, the most complicated Feynman integral is eliminated in favour of simpler ones.
 Up to now, standard Feynman integral reduction programs \cite{vonManteuffel:2012np,Smirnov:2014hma,Maierhoefer:2017hyi,Wu:2023upw,Guan:2024byi} order Feynman integrals by sectors, but within a sector only an ad-hoc order is used, usually based on the number of dots and the number of irreducible scalar products.
 While the number of master integrals is independent of the chosen order relation, the size of the reduction tables may depend on the choice.
 In this paper, we propose an order relation derived from mathematics, which orders the Feynman integrals within sectors according to their geometric properties.
 Our pilot studies show that this order relation performs significantly better.
+This can be traced back to the observation that this order relation eliminates to a large extent the occurence of spurious polynomials in the denominator.